-Overlanding is all about experiencing the great outdoors, but finding quiet and remote camping spots might be challenging at times.
-Yet, you can cross all the western states and camp for free in the most beautiful and remote locations with minimum planning and effort.
+Overlanding is all about experiencing the great outdoors, but finding a quiet and remote camping spot during the summer when everyone is itching to go out might prove to be a challenge.
+But don’t worry, you can cross all the western states and camp for free in the most beautiful and remote locations with minimal planning and effort.

 Depending on where you are at the end of the afternoon, the situation might differ slightly:

-- National Parks: during summer, all the official campgrounds of these popular destinations will be full, with reservations going sometimes up to one year in advance.
+- National parks: During summer, all the official campgrounds of these popular destinations will be full, with reservations going sometimes up to one year in advance.
 Don’t plan for last-minute vacancies, as there will be a waiting list.
-Besides, even if you could find a spot, the camp will be crowded.
-The regulations here are strict and enforced, and dispersed camping is not allowed in most National Parks — Joshua Tree National Park being one of the few exceptions.
+The regulations here are strict and enforced, and dispersed camping is not allowed in most national parks — Joshua Tree National Park being one of the few exceptions.
 Your only hope will be to exit the boundaries of the park and reach the nearest public land.
 With that in mind, it’s best to plan ahead and drive out of the park before nightfall.
-To go even farther, we encourage overlanders to avoid most of the National Parks during summer, as they are victims of mass tourism that would ruin the charm of traveling off the grid.
+To go even farther, we encourage overlanders to avoid most of the national parks during summer, as they are victims of mass tourism that would ruin the charm of traveling off the grid.

 - BLM land: Managed by the Bureau of Land Management, the BLM lands that can be found in the western states are a camper’s paradise.
-Here, you have to find your own spot, and there won’t be any table, restrooms, or trash receptables.
-That’s also where you need to get the best use of the topography.
+Here, you have to find your own spot, and there won’t be any table, restrooms, or trash receptacles.
+That’s also where you need to make the best use of the topography.
 Following a river or climbing up to the next summit will probably help you find the most romantic place to spend the night.
-Keep in mind that while high elevation spots guarantee better sunset views, they also come with more risk of windy nights.
+Keep in mind that while high-elevation spots guarantee better sunset views, they also come with more risk of windy nights.
 On the other hand, while rivers are generally great locations for camping, lakes are usually beautiful but infested with mosquitos and other bugs.
-BLM gives the true adventurers what they are looking for: a remote location to establish a camp, with no neighbors and total immersion in the natural environment.
-You will need to be self-sufficient, though, with enough food and water, but also garbage bags, shovel, and toilet paper.
+BLM land gives the true adventurers what they are looking for: A remote location to establish a camp, with no neighbors and total immersion in the natural environment.
+You will need to be self-sufficient, though, with enough food and water, and also garbage bags, a shovel, and toilet paper.
 Camping in the wild comes with the responsibility of keeping it clean, the goal being to leave the place with no signs of your stay.
-Everybody would agree that it’s best to “tread lightly.”
+Everybody would agree that it’s best to tread lightly.
 Looking for the best spot, you will have to remember this golden rule and stay on the trail: Don’t create any new tracks!

 - Be bear aware: Camping in the wild is a great experience, but wildlife is never too far away.
 When a squirrel sneaks into your camp and steals some peanuts, it’s cute.
 But if a bear appears at dusk and tries to do the same thing, it will get scary.
 The best way to avoid any problem is to keep the food in metal containers when they are available on-site in the official campgrounds, or stored in closed coolers.
 The goal is to prevent the animals from smelling food, cosmetics, or anything that they might like to eat!
 When in doubt, you can opt to put trash and food in the trees, far from your tents and vehicles.
 Accidents are rare, but that’s because most campers are prudent enough.